Improve Parent Well-Being and Child Behavior with Mindfulness

-“Mindful parenting means that you bring your conscious attention to what’s happening, instead of getting hijacked by your emotions.
-Mindfulness is about letting go of guilt and shame about the past and focusing on right now.
-It’s about accepting whatever is going on, rather than trying to change it or ignore it.” – Jill Ceder
+“Mindful parenting means that you bring your conscious attention to what’s happening, instead of getting hijacked by your emotions.” – Jill Ceder

 Raising children, parenting, is very rewarding.
 But it can also be challenging.
 Children test parents frequently.
 They test the boundaries of their freedom and the depth of parental love.
 They demand attention and seem to especially when parental attention is needed elsewhere.
 They don’t always conform to parental dictates or aspirations for their behavior.
 The challenges of parenting require that the parents be able to deal with stress, to regulate their own emotions, and to be sensitive and attentive their child.
 These skills are exactly those that are developed in mindfulness training.
 It improves the psychological and physiological responses to stress.
 It improves emotion regulation.
 It improves the ability to maintain attention and focus in the face of high levels of distraction.

 Mindful parenting involves the parents having emotional awareness of themselves and compassion for the child and having the skills to pay full attention to the child in the present moment, to accept parenting non-judgmentally and be emotionally non-reactive to the child.
 Mindful parenting has been shown to have positive benefits for both the parents and the children.
-Hence, it is important to study the effects of the mother’s mindfulness on their interactions with their infants.
+The research has been accumulating.
+So, it’s important to summarize what has been learned.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Twitter @MindfulResearch